 Common paths to peace: this could be the title of this print newsletter.
 Because the women from Colombia and Ukraine featured in this issue are on these paths – even though war is still raging in Ukraine and a peace agreement has been in force in Colombia since 2016.

 The Colombian Truth Commission has carried out exemplary work.
-Women, marginalised groups and the diaspora were actively involved in the process of finding the truth and coming to terms with the history of the armed conflict.
+Women, marginalised groups and the diaspora were actively involved in the process of truth-seeking and dealing with the history of the armed conflict.
 The commission’s mandate has ended, but the peace work continues.

 Moments of recognition and understanding emerged during the exchange between peace activists from Colombia and the Philippines.
 Our programme officers Andrea Filippi and Karin Widmer were there.